 The Portuguese, who were the first to set up a trading community beside the Hooghly, were soon joined by the British, Dutch, French and many others.
 Rivalry between them eventually resulted in the ascendancy of the British, with the only serious indigenous resistance coming from the tutelary kingdom of Murshidabad, led by the young Siraj-ud-Daula.
 His attack on the fledgling British community of Calcutta in 1756 culminated in the infamous Black Hole incident, when British prisoners suffocated to death.
 Vengeance, in the form of a British army from Madras under Robert Clive, arrived a year later.
 The defeat of Siraj-ud-Daula at the Battle of Plassey paved the way for British domination of the entire Subcontinent.
 Bengal became the linchpin of the British East India Company and its lucrative trading empire, until the company handed over control to the Crown in 1858.

-In Kolkata – booming with expatriate wealth and a surge in business confidence – political turmoil can seem a world away.
+In Kolkata – booming with expatriate wealth and a surge in business confidence, though nothing like in Delhi or Mumbai – political turmoil can seem a world away.
 Meanwhile in the north of the state, ethnic political groups are calling for autonomy from Bengal.
 The fabric and future shape of the current state is by no means certain.